 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are included in current assets, except for maturities greater than 12 months after the end of the reporting period.
 These are classified as non-current assets.
-The company's loans and receivables comprise 'trade and other receivables' in the balance sheet.
+The company's loans and receivables comprise 'debtors in the balance sheet.